 Square

-Visualizing the distances to the border of a square
+Figure 2.
+Visualizing the distances to the border of a square.

-A square is a nice symmetric figure, so we can take the absolute values of the coordinates, and then we only need to consider the smaller highlighted square (light blue).
+A square is a nice symmetric figure, so we can take the absolute values of the coordinates.
+Then, we only need to consider the smaller highlighted square (light blue).

 Where: